davchi15/Waveshare-Environment-Hat-/README.md

 🛠️ Hardware Requirements
 Raspberry Pi (Tested on Pi 4 / Pi 5)

-Waveshare Environment HAT (Provides Motion, Temp, Hum, VOC, UVI, and Ambient Light)
+Waveshare Environment HAT (An all-in-one board providing Motion, Temp, Hum, VOC, Ambient Light, and UV tracking)

 All sensors communicate via the I2C protocol.
-If wiring manually instead of attaching the HAT directly, connect your sensors to the Pi as follows:
+If wiring the HAT manually via jumper wires instead of seating it directly on the Pi's GPIO pins, connect them as follows:

 SDA to Pin 3